Crepes are one one of those brunch dishes that just seems extra special. They’re so delicate, exuding a touch of luxury.

 Sift the flour and salt in a bowl.

-Break eggs into another bowl and beat lightly.
+Break eggs into another bowl and beat lightly with a whisk.

-Pour the eggs into a small dent you've made in the flour.
-Stir the flour in the centre to catch some of the eggs.
+Pour the eggs into a small well you've made in the flour.
+Stir the flour in the centre to catch some of the eggs, with a spoon.
 Keep mixing this way until they are all incorporated

 Slowly add 1/3 of the milk.
 When the milk is totally incorporated, add the next portion.
+At this point you can switch to a whisk.
 And then finally the last portion.
+Make sure you work out all the lumps.

 Add the melted butter or oil.
 Mix and cover.
 Let set for at least 1 hour or even overnight before using the batter.